DeFiCh/defichain.com/content/_learn/en-US/obtaining-wrapped-tokens.md

 ## Method 1: Using the DEX

-The first method is right within the DeFi app.
+The first method is right within the DeFi Wallet desktop app.
 Using the DEX, and depending on the balance and ratio of the pool pairs, you may end up swapping the tokens at a lower price than if you would have done it via the second method – using Cake DeFi.

-### Step 1: Launch the DeFiChain app
+### Step 1: Launch the DeFi Wallet desktop app

 Don’t have the app installed yet?
 [Click here for a step-by-step guide on how to do so.](https://defichain.com/learn/defi-app-how-to/?utm_source=defichain&utm_medium=dex-guide&utm_campaign=dex-launch)

 ### Step 2: Make sure you have DFI in your wallet

-After opening the DeFiChain App, click **Wallets** in the sidebar.
+After opening the DeFi Wallet desktop app, click **Balances** in the sidebar.
 Make sure you have funds (DFI) in your wallet, as DFI is needed for transaction fees.
 If you don't yet have DFI, [here is a step-by-step tutorial on how and where you can buy DFI.](https://defichain.ghost.io/where-and-how-to-buy-dfi-defichain/)

 ![](/img/guides/installing-defi-app/wallets-choose.png)